keerthik/uelearning/README.md

 # Learning Unreal

-This repository contains my journey through various tutorials learning Unreal.
+This repository contains my journey through various tutorials learning Unreal Engine 5.

 ## How I use this repository
 - Each tutorial project is based on some tutorial content from the internet.
 I then expand on the tutorial by a small amount to exercise my understanding.

 - If I am learning a lot of new things and doing them while constantly referencing the tutorial, I like to try and practice it one more time, by branching off the initial commit and trying to accomplish everything I learned without referencing the source.

-- After I have wrapped up a project, I add my learnings, questions, answers, expansions, and inferences in the project's readme.
+- After I have wrapped up a project, I add my learnings, questions, answers, expansions, and inferences in each project's readme, before merging it all back to `master`.

 ## My background
 I come from a programming background, with Unity experience starting around 2011.
 Initially, my experience was working on hobby games with early Unity versions.
 I never gained much 3D modeling, animation or texturing experience, I mostly worked with static meshes.
 I have some, but limited experience with shader programming or shader-graph-like tools.